AndersonBY/python-repomix/README.md

 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
 It is perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.

+The original [Repomix](https://github.com/yamadashy/repomix) is written in JavaScript, and this is the ported Python version.

 ## 🌟 Features

 - **AI-Optimized**: Formats your codebase in a way that's easy for AI to understand and process